tonycoco/heroku-buildpack-ember-cli/README.md

     $ heroku config:set EMBER_ENV=production

-### Before and After Hooks
+### Pre-Install, Before, and After Hooks

-Have the buildpack run your own scripts before and after the `ember build` by creating a `hooks/before_hook.sh` or `hooks/after_hook.sh` file in your Ember CLI application:
+Have the buildpack run your own scripts before dependency installation by creating a `hooks/preinstall_hook.sh`, or before and after the `ember build` by creating a `hooks/before_hook.sh` or `hooks/after_hook.sh` file in your Ember CLI application:

     $ mkdir -p hooks

+For a hook before installing dependencies:

+    $ touch hooks/preinstall_hook.sh
+    $ chmod +x hooks/preinstall_hook.sh

 For a before build hook: